awslabs/graphstorm/docs/source/configuration/configuration-run.rst

     - Yaml: ``target_ntype: movie``
     - Argument: ``--target-ntype movie``
-    - Default value: This parameter must be provided by user.
-If not provided, will be default to "_N", and require homogeneous graph input.
+    - Default value: For heterogeneous input graph, this parameter must be provided by the user.
+If not provided, GraphStorm will assume the input graph is a homogeneous graph and set ``target_ntype`` to "_N".

 Edge Classification/Regression Specific
 ..........................................